Extended s-wave altermagnets

 As the \sAM is protected by a symmetry $\mathcal S$ residing outside the point group $C_{4v}$, it is not only constrained to the irreducible representation (irrep) $A_1$, but even to specific lattice harmonics within $A_1$.
 The symmetry $\mathcal S$ pins the nodes of the \sAM gap to a certain region in momentum space (the $XY$-lines, see \cref{fig:bandplot}(a) and Supplemental Material~\cite{SM}).
 Hence only those lattice harmonics within the $A_1$ irrep that have nodes on the $XY$-lines are allowed in $v_z(\bvec k)$.
 Different gap structures---in terms of nodal lines---can be realized by changing the underlying symmetry $\mathcal S$~\cite{SM}.

 \prlparagraph{Material candidates}\sAMs may be realized in any multi-valley system with one valley residing at $\nu=\Gamma$, regardless of the location of the other valley in momentum space---as long as valley exchange is implemented at least as an emergent effective symmetry at low energies.
 Beyond what is explicated above, this further allows to consider one-dimensional systems to feature \sAMs, as well as lattices that are not $C_{4v}$ symmetric~\cite{SM}.
 In addition to valley-based systems, we learn from \cref{latticemodel} which kind of momentum translation symmetry may be implemented to reach an \sAM (cf.~\cref{fig:bandplot}).
-Indeed, band structures with similar features have been observed in materials such as ZrSiS and ZrSiSe~\cite{Rudenko2018e, Scherer2018e, Chen2020t}.
+Indeed, band structures with approximately correct momentum space symmetries have been observed in materials such as ZrSiS and ZrSiSe, though these materials are predicted to be excitonic insulators rather than displaying long range magnetic order~\cite{Rudenko2018e, Scherer2018e, Chen2020t}.

 Beyond the valley picture derived from a square lattice geometry, our findings may also naturally carry over to hexagonal systems with two valleys at $\nu=K^{(\prime)}$.
 Examples include a variety of layered antiferromagnets~\cite{Feng2025f, Jiang2025s} as well as rhombohedral graphene multilayers (RMG).
 In RMG, the mean-field phase diagram~\cite{Koh2024s, Koh2024c} displays large regions of so-called spin valley locking (SVL, $\sigma^z\tau^z$), i.e., $f$-wave altermagnetism.
 Spin-polarized bands emerge despite the order paremeter's $f$-wave character since inversion symmetry is broken.
 Similar to the \sAM, it features a fully gapped Fermi surface.
 Very recently, a corresponding bilayer lattice model featuring collinear $f$-wave AM symmetry at high energies has been proposed~\cite{zhuang2025odd}.